 Located in Eastern Europe, Ukraine is not spoiled by many tourists.
 Therefore you get an authentic experience in a relatively budget-friendly country.
-The capital, Kiev, is a great place to start your Ukrainian adventure and this travel guide will help you to pinpoint some of the best Kiev sightseeing.
+The capital, Kyiv, is a great place to start your Ukrainian adventure and this travel guide will help you to pinpoint some of the best Kiev sightseeing.

 How to get to Kiev